cgg-bern/hex-me-if-you-can/README.md

 For each CAD model, three kinds of meshes are provided:

-- a **c**oarse mesh: only the maximal mesh size is bounded
+- a **c**urvature-adapted mesh: only the maximal mesh size is bounded
 - a **u**niform mesh: the mesh size is constant
-- a **b**ounding mesh: the CAD model is embedded into a box which is as twice larger than the bounding box and this box model is meshed accordingly
+- a **b**ox-embedded mesh: the CAD model is embedded into a box which is as twice larger than the bounding box and this box model is meshed accordingly

 The mesh parameters used by Gmsh are defined in the metadata files `meta/(s|n|i)(\d{2})(c|u|b)_{extra}.yaml`, which means that for each model there are three more metadata files, one per mesh type `(c|u|b)`.